bryik/aframe-terrain-model-component/README.md

 - ["Discovering Gale Crater: How we did it"](http://graphics.latimes.com/mars-gale-crater-how-we-did-it/) by Armand Emamdjomeh and Len Degroot
 - ["vr-interactives-three-js"](https://github.com/datadesk/vr-interactives-three-js) by Armand Emamdjomeh

+Till Hinrichs' [orbit-controls-component](https://github.com/tizzle/aframe-orbit-controls-component) is used in some of the examples.

 **Data (DEM and textures)**

 The Gale-Crater and Jotunheimen examples were created by journalists from the L.A.
 Times and Bjørn Sandvik respectively.
 The Jotunheimen data was obtained from [The Norwegian Mapping Authority](http://statkart.no/en/).